eldigo/log-notifier/README.md

 **Log Filter Notifier**

-This script monitor's log files (or another text based files) and run's a specified command when a key 'word' or 'phrase' is hit.
+This script monitor's multiple log files (or another text based files) and run's a specified command when a key 'word' or 'phrase' is hit.
+A inore text can set.

-The parameters like log file name,path,command and filters must be specified in a jSON formatted file
+The parameters like log file name,path,command, ignore and filters must be specified in a jSON formatted file

 A command could be for instance to send the LOG through Telegram
 ```